sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker/index.md

 ## Insiders build

-To test new development builds of Sourcegraph (triggered by commits to master), change the tag to `insiders` in the `docker run` command.
+To test new development builds of Sourcegraph (triggered by commits to `main`), change the tag to `insiders` in the `docker run` command.

 > WARNING: `insiders` builds may be unstable, so back up Sourcegraph's data and config (usually `~/.sourcegraph`) beforehand.